depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 AlphaGoZero was a big splash when it debuted and for good reason.
 The grand effort was led by David Silver at DeepMind and was an extension of work that he started during his PhD.
-The main idea is to solve the game of Go and the approach taken is to use an algorithm called Monte Carlo Tree Search (MCTS) as an expert guide to teach a deep neural network how to approximate the value of each state.
+The main idea is to solve the game of Go and the approach taken is to use an algorithm called Monte Carlo Tree Search (MCTS).
+This algorithm acts as an expert guide to teach a deep neural network how to approximate the value of each state.
 The convergence properties of MCTS provides the neural network with a founded way to reduce the search space.